 SCARBOROUGH HALL, dating from 1948, was originally built as Scarborough Memorial Chapel as a memorial to W. F. and Kara Scarborough and to Lee R. and Neppie Scarborough.
-Renovations completed in 2004 transformed Scarborough into a four-story academic building housing offices and classrooms for the School of Christian Studies, Departments of Communication, English, History and Political Science, and Academic Advising and Career Development.
+Renovations completed in 2004 transformed Scarborough into a four-story academic building housing offices and classrooms for the School of Christian Studies, Departments of Communication, Languages and Literature, and History and Political Science.

-SIMS-WEBB APARTMENTS, completed in 1974, consist of eight contemporary apartment units primarily for married students.
-The Cobb Apartments, a similar unit constructed as a pilot project, were completed and occupied in 1973.
-The sixteen two-bedroom apartments housed in the two buildings on Van Zandt Street are equipped with ranges, refrigerators, and air conditioning.
+VAN ZANDT APARTMENTS, completed in 1974, consists of 40 contemporary apartment units housed in five buildings on Van Zandt Street.
+They are equipped with ranges, refrigerators, and individual parking spaces.